harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/services-overview.md

 ## Services RBAC

-Go to [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness) for example of RBAC use cases for services.
+Go to [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness) for examples of RBAC use cases for services.

 ## Access permission to deploy to a service